THE LOST AMERICAN AMMUNITION SHIPS

 A view of the USS MOUNT HOOD explosion.

-On the morning of November 10, 1944 the USS MOUNT HOOD stood at duty in Steeadler Harbor on Manus Island, which is North East of New Guinea in the South Pacific.
+On the morning of November 10, 1944 the USS MOUNT HOOD stood at duty in Seeadler Harbor on Manus Island, which is North East of New Guinea in the South Pacific.

 The ship was delivering and receiving ammunition for the 200 ships that lay in the harbor at that moment.
 Sailors were working in all 5 holds at the time.
 The ship was full of 13,910 tons of ammunition which included bombs, projectiles, fixed ammunition, rockets mortars and depth charges.